artadini/project-earthquake/README.md

 * **requests**: Utilised to access the API via HTTPS.
 * **logging**: To log all required actions.
 * **Black**: For better formatting.
+* and further dependencies found in the requirements.txt file